WELCOME TO THE 2020 5G DIGITAL SERIES

 March 10th (8PM GMT)

-Network costs are expected to double with 5G and various operators will start running out of capacity in at least 50% of sites starting 2020 (e.g. USA, Italy, UK, Japan).
-Depending on the area (urban or rural), service providers will be able to meet the increased traffic needs by densifying their networks with macro-sites or small-cells.
-And while urban environments will bring the increased revenues, there is pressure is on from governments to equally cater for the rural connectivity needs.
+Network costs are expected to double with 5G and North American operators are expected to start running out of capacity in at least 50% of sites starting 2020.
+Depending on the area (urban or rural), carriers will be able to meet the increased traffic needs by densifying their networks with macro-sites or small-cells.
+And while urban environments will bring the increased revenues, there is pressure on from a federal level to equally cater for rural connectivity needs.

 Even though technology is largely there, the market is still in lacking commercial examples of building, launching and monetising a densified commercial network.

-This webinar will explore so far commercial experiences of densifying a network and applications of cutting edge technologies that will accelerate this process and bring the valuable ROI.
+This webinar will explore North American commercial experiences of densifying a network and applications of cutting edge technologies that will accelerate this process and bring valuable ROI.

 - The concept of mMIMO and applications